 Family (higher education fund for kids, family get-togethers)

 Everyday Luxuries (beauty/barber, vintage wine, brand-new electronics, etc)

 Couples who open a joint checking account have equal access to bank funds.
 This enables you both to see how much money is being withdrawn from the account and for what kinds of expenses.
-Communication and trust are key for maintaining a joint account.
-So make sure you both discuss financial priorities before setting up a joint account.…But know it’s not the only option
+Communication and trust are key to maintaining a joint account.
+So make sure you both discuss financial priorities before setting up a joint account....But know it's not the only option

 Some couples opt for the best of both worlds: they use a joint account for shared expenses, yet each partner keeps some money in a separate account so they can maintain some financial autonomy.
 This may be particularly important to people who had become accustomed to managing their own money.
 However, having three bank accounts can make it difficult to track spending and identify where a household budget could be improved.

 Before joining finances, be sure to discuss if you'll contribute to shared expenses 50/50 or in proportion to your incomes.
 That way, both partners feel like they're pulling their weight financially even if they have disparate incomes.More Resources:

 All mortgages are home loans, but not all home loans are mortgages.

 A first mortgage (a loan that can finance your purchase of a home) may be among the biggest debts you ever take on, so it's important to consider all its facets—everything from the deposit to total loan amount to the loan features, fees, and fine print.

 Because homeowners rarely keep a first mortgage until it's paid off, many refinance their home loans—meaning they get a new mortgage to replace the original mortgage.
 If you sell your home, you'll use the sale proceeds to pay off your mortgage.

 But there are other types of home loans, too, including loans taken out for home improvement or loans taken out to create a line of credit (home equity loans).